The Voice – Norges beste stemme season 10: Blind auditions

 The blind auditions began on 3 January.
 In the round, artists perform for the four coaches, whose chairs are turned away from the artist.
-If a coach is interested in working with the artist, he/she presses a button to turn their chair.
-If only one coach turns, the artist defaults to his/her team.
-If multiple coaches turn, the artist picks his/her team.
-At the end of the blind auditions, each coach was to have twelve artists on his/her team.
+If a coach is interested in working with the artist, they press a button to turn their chair.
+If only one coach turns, the artist defaults to their team.
+If multiple coaches turn, the artist picks their team.
+At the end of the blind auditions, each coach was to have twelve artists on their team.
 However, at the end of the blind auditions, Gabrielle Leithaug had thirteen artists on her team.